ha5ha6/judy_blog/_pages/basicrl.md

 <center><img src="/judy_blog/assets/images/policy_at_iter_216.png" width=350></center>

-The above is optimal policy we found at iteration 216
+The above is the greedy policy we found at iteration 216

     V_pi=[[  0., -14., -20., -22.],
           [-14., -18., -20., -20.],